 Mango Kulfi – After homemade Kulfi I am back with Mango kulfi.
 It is so hot these days that I do not think we can survive summers without these homemade kulfis( my husband’s and kid’s words).
-Generally cream is added to Kulfi to give it a creamy flavour but by adding bread slices I do not have any need of adding cream to these Kulfis.
-That is why we can call these guilt free indulgence.
+Generally, the cream is added to Kulfi to give it a creamy texture but by adding bread slices I do not have any need of adding cream to these Kulfis.
+That is why we can call this guilt-free indulgence.

-Mango kulfi recipe is same as that of regular homemade Kulfi.
-You can prepare it two ways.
+Mango kulfi recipe is the same as that of regular homemade Kulfi.
+You can prepare it in two ways.

 1. After preparing kulfi you can add mango pulp and give it a boil.

 2. You can wait for kulfi to come to room temperature then add mango puree.

 I have tried both.
 The first type gives a very well set soft Mango Kulfi and the second type yields a very flavorful kulfi.
 My family prefers the second type)

 Mangoes are still in season.
 Give it a try and fall in love with Mango Kulfi 🙂

 Makes around 8-10 kulfi